neilgee/title-toggle-centric/readme.txt

 You can also set sitewide defaults.
 If you don't want page titles on any pages, go to Genesis > Theme Settings > Title Toggle and check the appropriate box.
 Once a post type has the default set to remove, when editing a page you can selectively turn on that page's title.

-Finally, if you're comfortable with code you can use the `be_title_toggle_post_types` filter to change the post types this applies to (it only applies to pages by default).
+Finally, if you're comfortable with code you can use the `be_ng_title_toggle_post_types` filter to change the post types this applies to (it only applies to pages by default).